-Peony 'Coral Charm’ is considered quite modern and unusual in the Peony world.
+Peony 'Coral Charm’ was bred in 1964 and has stood the test of time.
+It took out the Gold Medal at the 1986 American Peony Society.
+It is relatively recent import to Australia.
 It is a vigorous garden plant and makes a wonderful cut flower.
 It holds the prestigious RHS Award of Garden Merit so you know it can be relied upon.
-It has also taken gold at the American Peony Society.

 Peonies are vigorous, long lasting garden plants with prolific and opulent blooms.
 Their bushy growth and prolific flowering look wonderful in the garden and they make the most wonderful cut flowers.

 Bear in mind, you will have to be patient to enjoy the flowers of Herbaceous Peonies as they need a little time to establish their roots – they have big blooms to fuel.
 But the wait will be justified for many years to come as they are extremely long lived.

 It will take two to three years depending on conditions to get a good display.
 They might not look like they are doing much above the ground, but under the soil they are working hard.
 Mature plants can have a rootball that weighs almost 30kg and stretches up to 90cm across – this takes time to develop.

 The exotic flowers of Peonies have been cherished since the 5th century.
 During their long and illustrious history, Peonies have been the flower favoured by Emperors and Gods.
 Fortunately, they are now accessible to the common gardener.